-The information that INVIMA requires for product registration can be found at: https://www.invima.gov.co/8-pasos-para-obtener-su-registro-sanitario-de-alimentos.
+The information that INVIMA requires for product registration can be found on its website.
 This information includes a complete application form, a Certificate of Free Sale assuring that the products are authorized for human consumption in the United States, information of the local importer, etc.

-Following the Hague Convention of 1961 and Law 455 of 1998, the U.S. certificate of free sale used for the product registration application must have an "apostille" stamp.
-The "apostille" stamp is provided by different U.S. state authorities, including a notary or a State Secretary or Under Secretary.
+According to Law 455 of 1998, the U.S. certificate of free sale used for the product registration application must have an "apostille" stamp.
+U.S. companies are encouraged to review whether the "apostille" stamp is provided by a Secretary of State office (for documents that were originated or issued in the state level), or by the Department of State for federal-level apostille.
 An official translator, approved by the Colombian Ministry of Foreign Affairs, must translate these documents into Spanish.